 Sarah Yeomans is an archaeologist specializing in the Imperial period of the Roman Empire with a particular emphasis on ancient science and religion.
-Currently pursuing her doctorate at the University of Southern California, she also consults as Director of Educational Programs at the Biblical Archaeology Society and is adjunct faculty at both St. Mary’s College of Maryland and West Virginia University.
+Currently pursuing her doctorate at the University of Southern California, she also was Director of Educational Programs at the Biblical Archaeology Society and is adjunct faculty at both St. Mary’s College of Maryland and West Virginia University.
 A native Californian, Sarah holds a M.A. in Archaeology from the University of Sheffield, England and a M.A. in Art History from the University of Southern California.
 For over a decade, she was Director of Educational Programs at the Biblical Archaeology Society.
 A native Californian, she has conducted archaeological fieldwork in Israel, Italy, Turkey, France and England and has worked on several television and film productions, most recently as an interviewed expert on “The Story of God with Morgan Freeman” and “Ancient Unexplained Files.”
 Sarah has been awarded several research grants from various institutions, including a Provost Fellowship from the University of Southern California, and is the recipient of a Research Fellowship from the American Research Institute of Turkey (ARIT) as well as a Mayers Fellowship at the Huntington Library and Museum in Los Angeles.
 Her current research involves ancient Roman medical technology and cult, as well as the impact of epidemics on Roman society.
 She is generally happiest when covered in dirt, roaming archaeological sites in the Mediterranean region.

 Bible & Archaeology Fest XX, November 17 – 19, 2017

 Pandemics and Panic: Health Crises and the Religious Transformation of Imperial Rome